julienliang2740/Sorcery/README.md

 # Sorcery
 A terminal-based card game similar to Hearthstone and Magic, the Gathering.

-The repo here is based on a game we started as a school project.

 Gameplay instructions are in the "Information" folder.

 (First line is name for player 1, second line is name for player 2)